infantiablue/expensify/README.md

 The first function `initialize_balance` create a new `Balance` object whenever a new user is created.
 The `created` param is critical, and needed to be passed in order to check if the user is created or updated.
 Without it, many `Balance` object will be created.

-After implementing this approach, my code base is cleaner and more coherent, and it's easier for me to make tests among business logic and views.
+After implementing this approach, the code base is cleaner and more coherent, and it's easier to make tests among business logic and views.

-## Github Actions & CodeCov configuration
+## Test &Github Actions & CodeCov configuration

+The codebase is reached at 100% coverage all code with unit test.
+It's not an huge achievement but this result took a lot of efforts, and Test Driven Development has been proved as an excellent approach to build a good software .
+This approach help us more confident to add more features as well as understanding deeply what's going on with the codebase.
+More importantly, it shapes how we think when start new feature/functions or fix bugs, there are always need to be tested.
+At the beginning, it would take time and efforts to develop many test cases, but for the long run, it will fasten the development progress with minimum errors.

+For the best practice, the test case is also split into many smaller modules in `tests` folder so that I can easily keep tracking, add/remove test cases.
+Another practical approach is to set up a `BaseTestCase` class as parent class for all test cases with pre-setup fixtures.

 With the official document from both GitHub and CodeCov, it's not a difficult task to integrate them for Continuous Development.
 There is a small notice that we need to configure `environment` in yml file so that the runner can access the environment varaiables, in this case is Django scecret key.